micahbrich/eisenhower/readme.markdown

     Eisenhower::Roadmap.all

 You’ll get back interconnected **Eisenhower** objects whenever possible.
-The main objects currently implemented, with closely-matching attributes, are:
+Try this to get all the roads on a specific roadmap:

     map = Eisenhower::Roadmap.all.first
     map = Eisenhower::Roadmap.find("234f23f23fc2fg")